Safety sign: Headers

 The 2007 revisions to ANSI Z353.4 allowed for the 'safety alert symbol' found on 'Danger', Warning' and 'Caution' headers to be replaced with the ISO 7010 "W001 - General warning" symbol to enable compliance with ISO 3864-1 for signs used in international situations or equipment being exported abroad.

 Additional headers designs exist, Z53.1-1968 prescribed a magenta and yellow 'Radiation' header for radiation hazards.
 Other headers have been created by sign manufacturers for various situations not covered by the Z53.1 standard, such as "Security Notice", "Biohazard", "Restricted Area".

 ISO Safety symbols.
-Clockwise from upper left: Prohibited, Warning; Safe condition; Mandatory.
+Clockwise from upper left: Prohibited, Warning; Mandatory; Safe condition.

 Symbols

 As a means of overcoming language and literacy barriers, symbols depicting the hazards, required action or equipment, prohibited actions or items and safety equipment were introduced to safety signage during the 1990s.
 Globalization and increased international trade helped push this development, as a means of reducing costs associated with needing signage in multiple languages.
 Increasingly, countries are adopting symbols used by ISO 7010 and UN Globally Harmonized System of Classification and Labelling of Chemicals, that harmonizes symbols internationally to reduce confusion, and bring themselves into compliance with international standards.